luk036/ellipsoid-method/ell-review.md

 bibliography: ['ellipsoid.bib', 'fir-ref.bib', 'Geostatistics.bib', 'mpcss1.bib', 'mpcss2.bib']
 csl: 'applied-mathematics-letters.csl'
 abstract: |
   The ellipsoid method is an optimization technique that offers distinct advantages over interior-point methods because it does not require evaluating all constraint functions.
-This makes it ideal for problems with many or even infinite constraints.
-The method utilizes an ellipsoid as a search space and employs a separation oracle to provide a cutting plane for updating the search space.
+This makes it ideal for convex problems with many or even infinite constraints.
+The method utilizes an ellipsoid as a search space and employs a separation oracle to provide a cutting plane for updating it.
 Notably, the importance of the separation oracle is often overlooked.
-This article evaluates the usage of the ellipsoid method in three specific applications, including robust convex optimization, semidefinite programming, and parametric network optimization.
+This article evaluates the usage of the ellipsoid method in three specific applications, namely robust convex optimization, semidefinite programming, and parametric network optimization.
 The effectiveness of separation oracles is analyzed for each application.
-We also discuss implementation issues of the ellipsoid method, such as utilizing parallel cuts to update the search space and enhance computation time.
+We also discuss implementation issues of the ellipsoid method, such as utilizing parallel cuts to update the ellipsoid.
 In some instances, parallel cuts can drastically reduce computation time, as observed in FIR filter design.
 Discrete optimization is also investigated, illustrating how the ellipsoid method can be applied to problems that involve discrete design variables.
 An oracle implementation is required solely for locating the nearest discrete solutions
 ---

 # Introduction

 The ellipsoid method's reputation suffers due to its perceived slowness when solving large-scale convex problems in comparison to interior-point methods.
 This perception is unfair.
 Unlike the interior-point method, the ellipsoid method does not need explicit evaluation of all constraint functions.
 Instead, it utilizes an ellipsoid as a search space and only requires a separation oracle that provides a *cutting plane* (@sec:cutting_plane).
 The method is well-suited for problems that involve a moderate number of design variables but have many or even infinite constraints.
 Some criticize the method, claiming it is unable to leverage sparsity.
-However, although the ellipsoid method cannot take advantage of the sparsity of the problem, the separation oracle is capable of taking advantage of certain structural types.
+Nevertheless, although the ellipsoid method cannot take advantage of the sparsity of the problem, the separation oracle is capable of taking advantage of certain structural types.

 Despite decades of investigation into the ellipsoid method [@BGT81], the importance of the separation oracle is often overlooked.
-In this article, we examine three specific applications: robust convex optimization, network optimization, and semidefinite programming.
+In this article, we examine three specific applications, namely robust convex optimization, network optimization, and semidefinite programming.
 The effectiveness of separation oracles is analyzed for each application.

 Robust optimization incorporates parameter uncertainties into the optimization problem by analyzing the worst-case scenario.
-The goal is to find a strong solution that performs optimally under various possible parameter values in a given set of uncertainties.
+The goal is to find a reliable solution that performs optimally under various possible parameter values in a given set of uncertainties.
 A robust counterpart of a convex problem preserves its convexity, although the number of constraints grows infinitely.
 This makes the ellipsoid method an excellent choice for tackling such problems.
 This is detailed in @sec:robust.

 An example of network optimization where the ellipsoid method can be employed is also presented.
 The separation oracle involves constructing a cutting plane by identifying a negative cycle in a network graph.
-There are algorithms available that utilize network locality and other properties, resulting in an effective oracle implementations.
+There are algorithms available for negative cycle finding that utilize network locality and other properties, resulting in an effective oracle implementations.
 This is discussed in more detail in @sec:network.

 Meanwhile, @sec:lmi describes concerns surrounding matrix inequalities.
-Remember that utilizing $LDL^\mathsf{T}$ decomposition can efficiently check the positive definiteness of a symmetric matrix.
+Recall that utilizing Cholesky or LDLT decomposition can efficiently check the positive definiteness of a symmetric matrix.
 If a symmetric matrix $A$ with dimensions $m \times m$ encounters a non-positive diagonal entry during decomposition that causes the process to stop at row $p$, $A$ cannot be positive definite.
-At the same time, a witness vector $v$ can be constructed to certify that $v^\mathsf{T} A v \leq 0$.
-With the row-based style decomposition and a lazy evaluation technique, the cutting plane can be constructed exactly in $O(p^3)$, enabling its use for efficient oracle implementations.
+In such cases, a witness vector $v$ can be constructed to certify that $v^\mathsf{T} A v \leq 0$.
+With the row-based decomposition and a lazy evaluation technique, the cutting plane can be constructed in $O(p^3)$, enabling its use for efficient oracle implementations.

 The implementation of the ellipsoid method is discussed in @sec:ellipsoid.
-This method is a cutting plane approach where the *search space* is an ellipsoid, conventionally represented as
+Basically it generates a sequence of ellipsoids whose volume uniformly decreases at every step.
+The ellipsoid is conventionally represented as:

-  $$\{x \mid (x-x_c)P^{-1}(x-x_c) \le 1\},$$
+$$\{x \mid (x - x_c)P^{-1}(x - x_c) \le 1\},$$

 where $x_c \in \mathbb{R}^n$ is the center of the ellipsoid.
 The matrix $P \in \mathbb{R}^{n \times n}$ is symmetric positive definite.
 During each iteration, the ellipsoid method updates $x_c$ and $P$.
-While updating ellipsoids can be straightforward and has been implemented for decades, we show that the cost can be further reduced by $n^2$ floating point operations by multiplying $\kappa$ by $Q$ and splitting $P$, resulting in this form:
+While updating ellipsoids can be straightforward and has been implemented for decades, we show that the cost can be further reduced by $n^2$ floating point operations by splitting $P$ into $\kappa$ and $Q$, resulting in this form:

 $$\{ x \mid (x-x_c)Q^{-1}(x-x_c) \le \kappa \}.$$

 In addition, @sec:parallel_cut discusses the use of parallel cuts.
-Two constraints can be used simultaneously to update the ellipsoid when a pair of parallel inequalities occur, one of which is violated.
-Some articles suggest that this method does not lead to significant improvements.
-However, we show that in situations where certain constraints have tight upper and lower bounds, such as in some filter designs, the implementation of parallel cuts can significantly speed up the runtime.
-In addition, we show that if the method is implemented carefully, any update, whether it uses a deep cut or a parallel cut, results in at most one square root operation.
+Some articles suggest that this technique does not lead to significant improvements.
+However, we show that in situations where certain constraints have tight upper and lower bounds, such as in FIR filter designs, the implementation of parallel cuts can significantly speed up the runtime.

+In addition, we show that if the ellipsoid method is implemented carefully, any update, whether it uses a single cut or a parallel cut, results in at most one square root operation.

 In many practical engineering problems, some design variables may be restricted to discrete forms.
 Since the cutting-plane method requires only a separation oracle, it can also be used for discrete problems...